grumpytiger/brushless-esc/readme.md

-#Brushless motor control with esc
+#Brushless motor control with esc.